+Professor Chambless

-Professor Chambless Associate Professor Liddell (Coordinator) Assistant Professor Albree
+Associate Professor Liddell (Coordinator)

+Assistant Professor Albree

-- 102. Graphical Communication and Design (5).
-Lee.
+102. Graphical Communication and Design (5).
+Lec.
 4, Lab.
 3. Coreq., MH 161.

 Fundamental aspects of descriptive geometry and graphical techniques as an aid to spatial visualization and communication in design.
 Emphasis is divided evenly between pencil and paper work and Computer Aided Design (CAD).
 Topics include sketching, multiviews, graphical conventions and symbols, geometry and calculus, and applications.
-EN 102 usually is offered each fall quarter, each winter quarter, and each spring quarter during the day.
+EN 102 usually is offered each fall quarter and each spring quarter during the day.

 205. Applied Mechanics: Statics (5).
-Pr., PS 210, Coreq., MH 264. - A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in equilibrium: forces; moments; resultants; distributed forces; equilibrium of bodies and systems of bodies; internal resultant forces; friction; centroids and centers of gravity; area moments and products of inertia.
-EN 205 usually is offered each fall quarter in the evening and each winter quarter during the day. - 207.
-Mechanics of Solids (5).
+Pr., PS 210, MH 163.

+A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in equilibrium: forces; moments; resultants; distributed forces; equilibrium of bodies and systems of bodies; internal resultant forces; friction; centroids and centers of gravity; area moments and products of inertia.
+EN 205 usually is offered each fall quarter in the evening.

+207. Mechanics of Solids (5).
 Pr., EN 205.

 Principles of solid mechanics applied to bodies and systems of bodies: fundamentals of stress and strain; stress-strain relations with temperature effects; stress-strain-deformation analysis of bodies and systems of bodies subject to axial loading, pressurization, torsion, shear, and flexure.
-EN 207 usually is offered each spring quarter in the evening. - 261.
-Linear Circuit Analysis I (5).
+EN 207 usually is offered each spring quarter in the evening.

+261. Linear Circuit Analysis I (5).
 Pr., PS 212, Coreq., MH 269.

 Basic laws and concepts; resistive circuits; network topology; R-L, R-C, and operational amplifier circuits; circuit simulation using SPICE.
-EN 261 usually is offered each spring quarter in the evening. - 301.

 Thermodynamics I (5).
 Coreq., EN 205.

 Laws of thermodynamics; energy transformations; properties and relationships among properties; equations of state and simple processes and cycles.
-EN 301 usually is offered each fall quarter during the day. - 321.
+EN 301 usually is offered each winter quarter during the day.

 Applied Mechanics: Dynamics (5).
 Pr., EN 205.

 A vector treatment of the principles of mechanics applied to problems involving bodies and systems of bodies in motion: kinematics of particles and rigid bodies in three dimensions; general relative motion equations; kinetics of particles in three dimensions and of rigid bodies in plane motion by methods of force-mass-acceleration, work-kinetic energy, and impulse-momentum.
-EN 321 usually is offered each winter quarter in the evening. - 411.
-Engineering Statistics (6).
-Pr., MH 264.
+EN 321 usually is offered each winter quarter in the evening.

+411. Engineering Statistics (5), Pr., MH 264.

 Basic probability theory; combinatorics; random variables; special distributions; applications to scientific and engineering data.
-Maybe taught concurrently with MH 467 and MH 667.
+May be taught concurrently with MH 467 and MH 667.
 EN 411 usually is offered only in the fall quarter of even years.

-GERONTOLOGY (GER)

-Professors Adams, Cairns (Emeritus), and Mullins (Coordinator) Associate Professor Slattery Assistant Professor Rankin
+Professors Adams, Cairns (Emeritus), and Mullins (Coordinator)

+Associate Professor Slattery

+Assistant Professor Rankin

-- 470. An Introduction to Gerontology (5).
+470. An Introduction to Gerontology (5).

 An advanced interdisciplinary analysis of aging in American society from the perspective of the fields of biology, political science, economics, psychology, and sociology.
-This course may be taught concurrently with GER 670. - 480° The Aging Process (5).
+This course may be taught concurrently with GER 670.

+480. The Aging Process (5).

 An overview of the sociological approaches to the aging process.
 Examination of the special problems of the aged in American society: sociological, psychological and physiological aspects.
-This course may be taught concurrently with GER 680. - 482.
-Legal Aspects of Aging (5).
+This course may be taught concurrently with GER 680.

+482. Legal Aspects of Aging (5).

 Political and legal realities confronting older adults.
 An examination of historical and current legislative programming relevant to the aging, and strategies of political involvement and influence building.
 This course may be taught concurrently with GER 682.

 484. Research in Aging (5).

 Methods and techniques currently employed in studying the aging process and aging populations.
 This course may be taught concurrently with GER 684.